83861, Microfluidic analysis utilizing an integrated collection and analysis device, tear osmolarity.

 No. The documentation can appear anywhere in the medical record.

-For the Medicare Part B program, the national limitation amount (NLA) is $22.66 for 2017.
+For the Medicare Part B program, the national limitation amount (NLA) is $22.48 for 2022.
 CPT 83861 is paid off the Clinical Laboratory Fee Schedule, not the Physician Fee Schedule, and as such, there is no patient coinsurance and the Part B deductible is not applied.
-The laboratory will receive 100% of the National Limit Amount (NLA) from Medicare.
+The laboratory will receive 100% of the National Limit Amount (NLA) from Medicare Part B.

-Commercial payer payment policies may vary.
+Commercial payer payment policies including Medicare Advantage Part C, may vary.
 Therefore, physicians should contact the payer to determine the payment amount and any applicable policies on deductibles and copayments/coinsurance.